ravennevermoreneverless/obsidian/1.2 — life data/2025/daily notes (2025).md

 ==10 - --== Didn't go to the Zoom link for FoundEver.
 I stayed up late to compose some music and listen to rock records.
 Chai and I got addicted to Grow a Garden on Roblox, and Demonology.

 ==12 - 21:42== Chai and I had a falling out last night, that's why I couldn't write an entry.
 We had a disagreement, and then I opened up to her about how I feel hurt by her all the time.
 She went to her cousin's place at night and we didn't speak except in chat where I told her she can break up with me if she wants.
 But we quickly resolved it and we didn't break up — it was my fault though, of course.
 Earlier she came back home after a drinking night with her cousins, and we all played Grow a Garden for the entire day.

+==13 - --== Chai, Chelsea and I played Grow a Garden almost the entire day.
+I have a really bad stomach ache.
+Chai's not in the mood for my shit.
+I completed the final interview and job offer contract signing at Foundever (while playing Roblox).